 1. The exploitation of broadcasting rights in eSports heads towards regulations

 Copyright is aimed at protecting the economic interests of an author of an expressive work.
 In traditional professional sports leagues, teams in the majority of the cases hold and license their own intellectual property rights, while in eSports copyright in any given game is in the majority of the cases owned by the developer or publisher of that game.

 The problem at stake for the tournament organizers in the eSports industry is that the broadcasting of an eSports event takes place predominantly online.
 While game publishers own the copyright on the game, they often are not involved in the organization of tournaments.
 At the same time, tournament organizers will usually have obligations to protect their broadcasters and sponsors.
 This raises questions relating to rights, such as:

 Can tournament organisers sell broadcasting rights to their tournament when they do not own the intellectual property in a game?

-In absence of a different agreement between the parties, the question is whether there is a presumption of transfer of rights in favor of video game producers which would allow video game developers or publishers to enter into exclusive broadcasting agreements with tournament organisers thereby granting an exclusive licence to them to broadcast the tournament.
+In absence of a different agreement between the parties, the question is whether there is a presumption of transfer of rights in favor of video game producers which would allow video game developers or publishers to enter into exclusive broadcasting agreements with tournament organizers thereby granting an exclusive license to them to broadcast the tournament.